Nothing conjures the tastes of New Orleans much more this Classic New Orleans Beignets recipe!

 - Let rise for at least 2 hours...or even better, overnight.

-- Roll the dough out to ¼-inch thick rectangle
+- Roll the dough out to a large, ¼-inch thick rectangle

 - Deep fry, flipping constantly, until they become nice and golden